Skagit Valley Tulip Festival Mt Vernon WA Tips & Places to Visit!

 More Places to Check Out:

-Mt Vernon Street Fair – The weekend of April 17th – 19th is the Mt Vernon Street Fair & I think this is a good one to check out as they have a wide variety of arts & crafts as well as entertainment, yummy food & more.
+Mt Vernon Street Fair – Typically the 3rd weekend of April (check on times each year), Mt Vernon puts on a Street Fair & I think this is a good one to check out as they have a wide variety of arts & crafts as well as entertainment, yummy food & more.